machvee/local_weather/README.md

 - city: The city part of the address.
 - state: The state part of the address.
 - postal_code: Optional postal code.
-- country: The country part of the address (default: United States)
 - latitude: Latitude obtained from geocoding.
 - longitude: Longitude obtained from geocoding.